 There are a LOT of factors affecting sound quality as well as personal preferences.

-Generally speaking if you are buying ANY wireless headphone or earbuds then the sound quality will be compromised.
+Generally speaking, if you are buying ANY wireless headphone or earbuds then the sound quality will be compromised.
 The compromise first comes when you convert a potentially perfect digital recording to analogue so that your ear can hear it.
-The the speaker will deliver that analog signal and sound quality loss will always happen there to some degree.
+The speaker will deliver that analog signal and sound quality loss will always happen there to some degree.